WiDS Datathon FAQ

 What if I haven’t participated in a datathon before?

-WiDS Datathon is the perfect opportunity for data scientists to apply and hone their analytical skills.
+Not a problem!
+The WiDS Datathon is a great opportunity for both new and experienced data enthusiasts to apply and hone their data science skills.

 What if I am not near Stanford, CA?

-Not a problem!
-You do not have to be on the Stanford campus to participate in the datathon.
-The datathon is hosted on the Kaggle online platform, and you, or your team, can work together anywhere.
+You do not have to be near the Stanford campus to participate in the datathon.
+The datathon is hosted on the Kaggle InClass online platform, and you, and your team, can work together remotely.
 By agreeing to the WiDS Datathon competition rules, you have given WiDS permission to have a WiDS Ambassador contact you directly to learn more about locally sponsored activities, mentoring, and possibly even locally sponsored prizes.

 What type of computer do I need?